drawnhermanic/lio-timesheet/README.md

 __Requirements__

-* Login form with username and password
+1. Login form with username and password
-* Form to enter timesheet
+2. Form to enter timesheet - *data not persisted*
-* View report
+3. View report - *not completed*

 ## Pre requisites

 * SQL Server 2016
 * .NET Framework 4.7.1

+## Components

+* MVC application `Timesheet`
+* Dapper repository `UserRepository` in `Timesheet.Data`
+* StructureMap Ioc
+* SpecsFor and SpecsFor.Mvc for unit and integration tests
+* Database project `Timesheet.Database`
 ## Build and run

 First, publish the database project.
-This will create a database in your local SQL Server instance  ((LocalDb)\MSSQLLocalDB) Build the project (this will restore the packages)
+This will create a database in your local SQL Server instance  ((LocalDb)\MSSQLLocalDB).
+Use the DEV publish profile.
+Build the project (this will restore the packages)
 Run the solution